ianap/speach_to_text_nlp_analysis/README.md

 The final steps involve applying AWS Comprehend for sentiment and topic analysis.
 The Hugging Face library is used to summarize answers.

-The project is built with AWS Transcribe and AWS Comprehend services and Python.
+The project is built with AWS Transcribe, AWS Comprehend services, AWS JumpStart API  and Python.
 It provides a complete pipeline that can be easily used to analyze recorded interviews.
 The project can be used for research purposes or for analyzing interview data in various industries.

 ---